How to Carry Your Baby and Prevent Flat Head Syndrome

 The Back to Sleep Campaign and Flat Head Syndrome

-Over the past couple of decades, manufacturers have developed all manner of products designed to make parents’ lives easier, from buggies and prams to carry cots and car seats.
+Over the past couple of decades, manufacturers have developed all manner of products designed to make parents’ lives easier, from buggies and prams to carrycots and car seats.
 This has had the undesirable effect of creating what has been termed a generation of ‘bucket babies’, contributing further to the increased incidence of flat head syndrome.

 Carrying your baby correctly doesn’t only help to prevent flat head syndrome.
 It also promotes the healthy development of muscles in the upper body and reduces the likelihood that your baby will develop torticollis.
 This is a condition characterised by stiffness in the neck, which in turn can increase the risk that flat head syndrome will develop.

 Moreover, holding your baby in your arms rather than using a carrier increases cuddle time, an integral part of parent-child bonding.
+For further information, please read our blog post on top tips for bonding with your baby.

-7 Safe Ways to Carry Your Baby
+How to Carry a Baby – 7 Safe Ways to Carry Your Baby

 As far as possible, you should hold your baby so that the head is not resting against you.
-Try to encourage him to face in alternating directions to promote muscle development in the neck and upper body.
+Try to encourage them to face in alternating directions to promote muscle development in the neck and upper body.

 Here are seven of the best ways to carry your baby:

 3. The swing – sit your baby in front of you on your forearm, as though he is sitting on a swing.
 Gently keep the head centred.
+This posture helps improve core strength in your baby which is beneficial for tummy time and allows your baby to build confidence when learning to sit.

 7. In a sling – when out and about, use a sling, papoose or baby backpack rather than a buggy or basket to carry your baby.
+This is not only easier for you but also enables more bonding time.

 You should start carrying your baby in these positions from an early age.
 Once infants reach four to five months, there’s a limit to what can be achieved in this way and further intervention may be required if a deformity is still present.